 This black and brown pheasant tail nymph has been a good Stonefly type pattern for me as well, both with or without the gold bead.

-If you are wondering what is better, a nymph with a bead head or one without, I will just say that 90% of my nymphs for steelhead have bead heads in gold or silver and sometimes bronze.
+If you are wondering what is better, a nymph with a bead head or one without?

-Guide Tip: When I am fishing in an area where there is a lot of roe bag anglers I will often use stoneflies instead of roe bags.
+Guide Tip: When I am fishing in an area where there are a lot of roe bag anglers I will often use stoneflies instead of roe bags.

 The Prince Nymph and Other Attractor Nymphs For Steelhead

 The Prince nymph is an effective attractor nymph fly that I consider one of the best flies for steelhead.
 I think it’s the white wing that gets their attention and makes this fly work so well.